Why did India abstain from voting on the Myanmar resolution at the UN General Assembly?

 While the military continues to avoid the term “Rohingya” in its public statements, deposed civilian lawmakers who recently formed a parallel civilian government called National Unity Government of Myanmar have started using the term openly.
 In fact, the NUG formalised its usage of the term in a landmark position paper on the Rohingya issue released on June 3.
 But, India remains more cognisant of the military regime’s position on the issue than of the civilian lawmakers’, which goes back to the simple fact that New Delhi has not yet recognised the NUG.

 Further, while commending Bangladesh for hosting the refugees, India said that it has been supporting “people on the ground” in both Bangladesh and Rakhine State, in a reference to the limited humanitarian aid that New Delhi has extended to the refugees in Cox’s Bazar in Bangladesh and the development assistance it has given to Myanmar under the Rakhine State Development Programme.
-Notably, there is little evidence that the RSDP has done any good to the Rohingya currently living in northern Rakhine State.
+But there is little evidence that the RSDP has done any good to the Rohingya currently living in northern Rakhine State.

 Notably, India called for the process of “safe, speedy and sustainable repatriation” of the Rohingya refugees from Bangladesh to Rakhine State to be “expedited”.
 This is somewhat different from the phrasing used in the UN General Assembly resolution and by the United Nations High Commission for Refugees in general – “voluntary, safe, dignified and sustainable repatriation”.
 Even the NUG has formally stated that it would support the repatriation only when it is done “voluntarily, safely and with dignity”.